yorkerlin/yorkerlin.github.io/_includes/mainpage.md

 # About Me

-Postdoctoral fellow working on computational aspects of differential, geometric, and algebraic structures (i.e., probability distributions and matrices).
+I am working on computational aspects of differential, geometric, and algebraic structures (i.e., probability distributions and matrices).
 My research so far has mostly focused on geometric methods for **numerical optimization** and **approximate inference** in machine learning.

 For natural-gradient (NG) methods, please see